wildfly/wildfly/README.md

 --------------------
 The testsuite module contains several submodules including the following:

-* "smoke" -- core tests that should be run as part of every build of the AS.
+* "smoke" -- core tests that should be run as part of every build of the JBoss EAP.
 Failures here will fail the build.
-* "api" -- tests of features that involve end user use of the public JBoss AS 7 API.
+* "api" -- tests of features that involve end user use of the public JBoss EAP 6 API.
 Should be run with no failures before any major commits.
-* "cluster" -- tests of the AS 7 HA clustering features.
+* "cluster" -- tests of the JBoss EAP 6 HA clustering features.
 Should be run with no failures before any major commits.
 * "domain" -- tests of the domain management features.
 Should be run with no failures before any major commits.
-* "integration" -- tests of an AS 7 standalone server's internals.
+* "integration" -- tests of an JBoss EAP 6 standalone server's internals.
 Should be run with no failures before any major commits.
 * "spec" -- tests of features that only involve end user use of the Java EE 6 spec APIs.
 Should be run with no failures before any major commits.
 * "benchmark" -- tests used to compare performance against other releases or previous builds
 * "stress" -- tests of the server's ability to perform properly while under stress